bentobenefits/bentobenefits.github.io/_posts/2020-12-04-fixing-webpack.md

 I @#$%ing hate Javascript.

-I used `brew` to install an unrelated package and it updated `node` to first 15.3.0.
+I used `brew` to install an unrelated package and it updated `node` to 15.3.0.
 And that broke everything Javascript/webpack related in our Bento application.
 When the server would start up, the webpack process would fail: